mrprajesh/blog/_posts/2020-03-11-overseas-pronounciation.md

 >>"overseas trips"

-Is this also homonyms.
+Is this also homonyms?
 Time to see its [definition](https://www.google.com/search?q=Homonyms).
 It seems like.
 Are there more?